GrantEdwards/Linux-Multiboot/README.md

 OTOH, it's fairly easy to do this with Legacy boot and Grub2, so that's what is shown here.
-It works pretty much the same with DOS or GPT disklabels.
-I did it for many years with a DOS disklabel, but I've recently switch to using a GPT disklabel — so that's what I'll document and demonstrate here.
+It works pretty much the same with DOS or GPT disk-labels.
+I did it for many years with a DOS disk-label, but I've recently switch to using a GPT disk-label — so that's what I'll document and demonstrate here.

 ## Single Stage vs. Two Stage Boot

-After deciding to do legacy boot with GPT disklabel, there's still the choice of doing a single-stage boot or a two-stage boot.
+After deciding to do legacy boot with GPT disk-label, there's still the choice of doing a single-stage boot or a two-stage boot.

 ### Single Stage Boot